PD-4501 Scenicruiser: Legacy

 About 200 Scenicruisers were still in service when Greyhound withdrew them around 1975.
 As of 2015, some of these remain, many converted to motorhomes.
 Other owners are committed bus enthusiasts who have restored their buses to like-new condition.
 A number of them were bought as used buses and ran in the colors of their new owners for some years after leaving Greyhound.
 A few even ended up wearing Trailways red and white after they were bought by Trailways affiliate carriers.

-Despite large amounts of quality problems, the Sceniccruiser (like the GM New Look bus which shared many design similarities and parts with transit buses) became the definitive Greyhound bus for decades and an icon of 1950s design, even well past the buses' retirement.
+Despite large amounts of quality problems, the Scenicruiser (like the GM New Look bus which shared many design similarities and parts with transit buses) became the definitive Greyhound bus for decades and an icon of 1950s design, even well past the buses' retirement.
 The influence of the Scenicruiser and its predecessor the Spanish Pegaso Z-403 may be seen in GM's 1964 Buick Sport Wagon and Oldsmobile Vista Cruiser station wagons, both of which had stepped-up roofs and a raised skylight over the second row of seats.
 The coaches of the Aerotrain, which GM's Electro-Motive Division introduced in 1955, had bodies that resembled parts of the Scenicruiser.

 Other manufacturers also make similar split-level coaches, such as Mexico's Sultana Panoramico, first manufactured in 1956.